makeabilitylab/physcomp/esp32/led-fade.md

 #### Using the LEDC API

-Despite the somewhat confusing (and lacking) documentation, using the LEDC API is relatively straightforward: we first call `ledcSetup` to configure a channel with a specific PWM frequency and resolution and then attach a pin to that channel using `ledcAttachPin`.
-Finally, to set the actual duty cycle value to a given channel, we call `ledcWrite` (this latter function is fairly analogous to `analogWrite`; however, `ledcWrite` works on the "channel" abstraction whereas `analogWrite` works on pins).
+Despite the somewhat confusing (and lacking) documentation, using the LEDC API is relatively straightforward:
+- First call `ledcSetup` to configure a channel with a specific PWM frequency and resolution
+- Then attach a pin to that channel using `ledcAttachPin`
+- Finally, to set the actual duty cycle value to a given channel, we call `ledcWrite` (this latter function is somewhat analogous to `analogWrite`; however, `ledcWrite` works on the "channel" abstraction whereas `analogWrite` works on pins).

 ### Alternatives to LEDC